What Does Equity Release Mean?

 But houses are, like any non-currency investment, innately illiquid.
 There may be hundreds of thousands of pounds tied up in one’s property, but this is where it tends to remain until resale, and homeowners often have non-economic incentives for retaining ownership.
 Enter the equity release scheme, which allows the owner of a property to draw down a lump-sum, or purchase an annuity to provide a steady income for life.
 An annuity based on the value of one’s property can be index-linked and assured by the no negative equity guarantee, which protects the borrower in the event of a downturn in the housing market.
 Released equity, while it must eventually be repaid, can prove even safer in the short term than the value of the property upon which it is based.

-Equity Release Plans for Long Term Care
+Equity Release Plans for Long Term Care or Assisted Living

 In the UK, the equity release market is comprised of two types of plan.
 The most popular of these is a lifetime mortgage, allowing the owner to retain ownership, and the property itself to be liable for repayment of the original loan, which will accrue interest over the course of the owner’s lifetime.
 Typically, these debts are settled when the owner’s estate is distributed by an executor.
 The other type of plan is a reversion plan, in which the owner sells all or part of their property to an equity release firm in exchange for both liquid capital and the legal right to continue occupation.